ssc-spc-cloud-nuage/eslz-template/L0_blueprint_launchpad/README.md

 ## Deployment

-1. If you have more than one subscription associated to your user, and even you don't, update the `global.envvars` file located in the `envvars` folder with the desired Azure subscription id.
-This way all commands used in the blueprint will automatically target this subscription.

-2. Launch the development workspace in a container following the instructions found at: https://github.com/Azure/caf-terraform-landingzones/blob/master/documentation/getting_started/getting_started.md
+1. Launch the development workspace in a container following the instructions found at: https://github.com/Azure/caf-terraform-landingzones/blob/master/documentation/getting_started/getting_started.md

+2. Copy the sample.tfvars file located in the `environments` folder and name it in a similar was as you did in step 0.
+For enample, for a `dev` environment you will name the file `dev.tfvars`.
+Update the `<env>.tfvars` file with the desired variables value.
+See the [README.md](../envvars/README.md) file in the folder for more information.

-3. If not already logged-in:
+2. If not already logged-in:

 ```
 rover login
 ```

-4. Configure the <envname>.envvars in the `../envvars` folder with the desired values.
-See the [README.md](../envvars/README.md) file in the folder for more information.

-5. Configure the <envname>.tfvars file in the `environments` folder with the desired values.
-See the [README.md](./environments/README.md) file in the folder for more information.

-6. Install the subscription launchpad.
-For example, to install the launchpad in a dev subscription do:
+4. Install the subscription launchpad.
+For example, to install the launchpad in a `dev` subscription do:

 ```
 cd L0_blueprint_launchpad